The Book —

 This book is not a How To Guide, it is a gathering together of twenty tales from around the world written by people who tried and survived a journey with a baby.
 It is by and about mums, dads, sisters, grandmas, uncles, mums yet to be and even a baby the devil jumped over.

-The paperback and e-book can be purchased via Amazon – and buying via this affiliate link will allow me to receive a small remuneration, but it makes me do a happy dance when folks buy the paperback direct from my online store.
+The paperback can also be purchased via Amazon – but it makes me do a happy dance when folks buy it direct from me.
+Do get in touch via the contact page if you would like to order the book

 Sandy Bennett-Haber has gathered an eclectic mix of tales.
 The book starts on a high with Anne Hamilton’s humorous and vividly-described experience in Bangladesh, in which she finds her son is heavier than a melon and three chickens (I won’t spoil it by revealing what he does weigh). read more